Deodutt/YouTube-to-Audio/README.md

    ```sh
    http://127.0.0.1:5000/
    ```

 <br/><br/>

 ## Version History

+- 2.5
+  - Memory saving tactics have been deployed!
+This stable uses built in os module to remove old downloaded videos from the local directory
-* 2.0
+- 2.0
-    * Stable and more secure version with pytube module to download videos.
+  - Stable and more secure version with pytube module to download videos.
 Uses web scrapping BS4 to obtain youtube video information
-* 1.0
-    * Initial Release with third party API
+- 1.0 \* Initial Release with third party API
   <br/><br/>

 ## Contributing